What is Endometriosis

-It can cause serious and debilitating symptoms, such as chronic pelvic pain, pain with menstruation, and pain during sex, urination and bowel movements.
+It causes serious and debilitating symptoms, such as chronic pelvic pain, pain with menstruation, and pain during sex, urination and bowel movements.

 Many endometriosis sufferers also have trouble getting pregnant and suffer from fatigue.